jordan4ibanez/Vmacs/README.md

 ### TODO:

-CTRL+BACKSPACE deletes the line, not the rest of the buffe
+CTRL+BACKSPACE deletes the indentation OR word

 Autosave